Plotting with Matplotlib#

 Interactive linked scatter and histogram#

 In this example, we use the RectangleSelector to select points in a 2D scatter plots that represent the x and y coordinates of some data points.
 The points also have a 3rd dimension/property, e.g., temperature.
 The temperature of all the points is histogrammed in the right-hand side panel.
-The histogram for only the selected points is overlayed with a red color and updated every time the selector is moved/resized.
+The histogram for only the selected points is overlaid with a red color and updated every time the selector is moved/resized.

 from matplotlib.widgets import RectangleSelector